 Past RSABI Chairman, Arthur Anderson organised and led a sponsored walk of the Southern Upland Way in 1997, when he was Producer of Landward - BBC Scotland’s farming and rural affairs programme.
 21 years later, Arthur plans to participate with Gregor and Andrew along The Way.

-To find out how you can participate, help or raise funds contact Jill Sloan, RSABI Development Officer, South West on email@example.com
+To find out more contact Jill Sloan, RSABI Development Officer, South West on firstname.lastname@example.org

 Longformacus to Cockburnspath

 I had real mixed emotions at the starting line this morning, looking forward and thinking back at the same time.
 So very different from the adrenaline rush and trepidation at Portpatrick last Tuesday.
 It didn't last long though, it was no time for deep thinking as our final gang asssembled and headed out on the trail.
 It was nice of Reston JAC to support us at the start.